juanfrans-courses/dataViz_arch_hum/Spring_2017/Syllabus.md

 # Data Visualization for Architecture, Urbanism and the Humanities
 * Columbia University | GSAPP and A&S | ARCHA4892 | Spring 2017
 * Fridays 9am - 11am | Ware Lounge (600 Avery)
-* Office hours: Mondays 10am - 12pm (previous email required)
 * Professor: Juan Francisco Saldarriaga (jfs2118)
 * Teaching Assistant: Buck Fivel (brw2103)
+* Office hours:
+  * Juan: Mondays 10am - 12pm (previous email required)
+  * Buck: Wednesdays 10am - 12pm (previous email required)

 ## Course Overview
 This course provides an introduction to data visualization theory and methods for students entirely new to the fields of computation and information design.
 Through a series of in-class exercises and take-home assignments, students will learn how to critically engage and produce interactive data visualization pieces that can serve as exploratory and analytical tools.
 The course is part of a larger initiative, hosted by the [Center for Spatial Research](http://c4sr.columbia.edu/) to teach courses in the critical use of digital tools across fields in architecture, urbanism, and the humanities.